omeka/omeka-s-enduser/docs/modules/aspaceconnector.md

 ## Update imported resources

 To update resources created using the ArchivesSpace Connector, simply check "Re-run" and then click "Submit" on the "Past Imports" page.
 The resources will be updated, not re-imported.
 This allows you to use the Connector to sync data between ArchivesSpace and Omeka S installations.
 You can re-run more than one import at a time.

 You cannot change import settings when re-running an import.

 ## Undo an import

-You can view past imports from the "Past Imports" page.
+You can view existing connections from the "Past Imports" page.
 To undo a completed import and remove all associated resources, change the radial button for each import you wish to undo and click the "Submit" button.
-This will also delete any hierarchy that was created for the import.
+This will also delete the hierarchy that was created for the import.